 Case Studies on the Conservation and Management of Historic Cities

 This project is part of the interest of different partners and their involvement on issues pertaining to the role of culture and urban development and on governance and urban management issues.
-It is also part of the international debate led by UNESCO on historic urban landscapes and by national and local governments and development banks, which are increasingly aware of the importance of heritage in urban development strategies.
+This case study project also reflects the ongoing international dialogue, as much led by UNESCO (Recommendation on the Historic Urban Landscape) as by governments (national and local), and development banks that are increasingly becoming aware of the importance of heritage in urban development strategies.
+Historic centres, or protected areas in an urban context, generally represent less than 5% of a city’s area; however the demands regarding conservation and projects are significant and often poorly or minimally included in city planning tools or in modernisation and revitalisation projects, which are very sector based.

-The report and analysis are drawn from data provided by the contributing cities that responded to a questionnaire which was particularly developed for the study.
+The 40 case studies collected reflect a significant body of best practices in the area of urban heritage.
+The report and analysis are drawn from data provided by the contributing cities that responded to a questionnaire which was specifically developed for the study.
 The result of 4 years of work is compiled in 2 volumes, an analysis report and case studies.
-The 40 case studies are presented and summarized, standardised in 4-page fact sheets to enable a comparative analysis.
+The 40 case studies are presented and summarised, standardised in 4-page fact sheets to enable a comparative analysis.

 - PPT projet etudes de cas.pptx